jmann277/blog/docs/source/learning/statistical_learning/from_samples_to_probability_distributions.rst

    This is, in particular, the data of a table with two columns.
 The general situation follows, mutatis mutandi.

-   .. admonition:: To Do

-      Write notes on how joins fit into this perspective.

 .. admonition:: Digression

    It's common to factor :math:`\Omega` as: